IamPritamAcharya/JBase/README.md

 * sorted key access and range scans
 * clean API separation

-This project is intentionally limited to the storage layer.
+This project is intentionally limited to the **storage layer**, similar to the foundational components of systems like embedded databases.

 ---